PrincetonUniversity/VST/BUILD_ORGANIZATION.md

 All options described in this section can be given in 3 ways:
 - on the command line of make via `<option>=<value>`
 - as an environment variable
-- as an assigmment in a file `CONFIGURE` in the VST root folder Please be sure that you don't mix these methods in unintended ways.
+- as an assignment in a file `CONFIGURE` in the VST root folder Please be sure that you don't mix these methods in unintended ways.

 VST make supports the below options to control which CompCert is used: